pschaeflein/MagicTooltips/README.md

 - Kubernetes - Shows the current kubernetes context
 - Azure - Shows the name of the current azure subscription
 - AWS - Shows the name of the selected AWS Profile (the AWS_Profile environment variable)
+- Microsoft Graph CLI (PREVIEW) - Shows the name of the connected account

 ---
 ## Prerequisites